marcusbfs/Sindri/README.md

 ## License

-Sindri is licensed under the MIT License - see the [LICENSE.txt](https://github.com/mrcsbrn/Sindri/blob/master/LICENSE.txt) file for details
+Sindri is licensed under the MIT License - see the [LICENSE.txt](https://github.com/mrcsbrn/Sindri/blob/master/LICENSE.txt) file for details.